ZafirProjects/go-dsa/README.md

 ```
 go test
 ```
-in any of the sub-directories (arrays, stacks...)
+in any of the sub-directories (array, trees...)